4th of July in Maine

 interests."

-hikes.
-Five trails lead to the clear mountain summit with views to Casco Bay.
+family hikes.
+Five trails lead to the clear mountain summit with views to Casco

-Credit: Maine Department of Conservation For hiking trails with great views visit
+Bay.
+Credit: Maine Department of Conservation For hiking trails with great

-Camden Hills State Park in Camden, Bradbury Mountain State Park in Pownal or
+views visit Camden Hills State Park in Camden, Bradbury Mountain State Park

-Aroostook State Park in Presque Isle.
-Camden Hills has 30 miles of trails over six
+in Pownal or Aroostook State Park in Presque Isle.
+Camden Hills has 30 miles of

-mountain peaks with ocean views.
-Bradbury has shorter, less strenuous trails that
+trails over six mountain peaks with ocean views.
+Bradbury has shorter, less

 Patricia Eltman, director of the Maine Office of Tourism, agrees with McGowan.